SamZhang02/llmbda/README.md

 Llama inferences can be done locally by running `llama2_chat.py` for the chat instruct llama2-chat model, and `llama2_finetuned.py` for the finetuned model.
 The latter script assumes that you have a finetuned model locally, with the default model path being the same directory.

 ## Evaluation
-Evaluation is pipelines with the `eval.py` script.
+Evaluation is pipelined with the `eval.py` script.
 Simply run `eval.py` with desired options

 ```shell
 model_name             the name of the model